Frets on Fire: Reception and impact

 Frets on Fire has received generally positive reviews in a variety of publications.
 Released for competition at Assembly, it won first place among its competition.
 Because of the cross-platform nature of the game, it has garnered fans from both Linux and Mac.

 The University of Nevada developed a modified version of Frets on Fire called Blind Hero which uses a haptic glove to make this game accessible to players who are visually impaired.

-Frets on Fire became a very popular open-source game; the game was downloaded between 2007 and May 2017 alone over SourceForge.net over 14 million times.
+Frets on Fire became a popular open-source game; the game was downloaded between 2007 and May 2017 alone in SourceForge.net over 14 million times.